 etrade signup invest

-• Price: $0 commission trading for online U.S.-listed stocks, ETFs, options, mutual funds, and Treasuries
+• Price: $0 commission trading online for U.S.-listed stocks, ETFs, options, mutual funds, and Treasuries

 Most people know E*Trade as one of the leading providers of brokerage accounts, but you can also put the powerful platform to work saving for your child’s education.